JBjoernskov/Twin4Build/README.md

 An example scipt showing the use of the Model class and how to simulate a Model instance is given in [test_model.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/model/tests/test_model.py).

 ### Monitor
-The example scipt shown below demonstrates the use of the Monitor class.
+The example script shown below demonstrates the use of the Monitor class.

 https://github.com/JBjoernskov/Twin4Build/blob/0e535352ba0fd6dcc905bf814de5ae75ea09085f/twin4build/monitor/tests/test_monitor.py#L1-L101

 Running this example generates the following figures, which compares physical with virtual sensor and meter readings on different components.
-A binary classification signal is also generated for each component which informes whether a component performes as expected (0) or not (1).
+The red line indicates the timestamp where operation of the physical system was drastically changed.
+A binary classification signal is also generated for each component which informs whether a component performs as expected (0) or not (1).
 <p float="left">
     <img src="https://user-images.githubusercontent.com/74002963/229446212-8e2a4ebf-75d0-4ef7-86a2-08d3cb1987ae.png" width="400">
     <img src="https://user-images.githubusercontent.com/74002963/229446232-00b53fba-8046-4b88-80dd-1a474cd8cfd5.png" width="400">